Nina Dobrev Stuns In Plunging Yellow Dress On Instagram

-Nina Dobrev was recently featured in the digital fashion and lifestyle magazine Story + Rain, sneak peeks of which the actress wants her Instagram fans to see.
-On Friday, the Vampires Diaries star took to the popular social media platform to share a few photos from the shoot, including a stunning snap of herself lying back inside a vintage car while donning a dreamy yellow dress that highly flatters her figure.
+Nina Dobrev was recently featured in the digital fashion and lifestyle magazine Story + Rain, sneak peeks of which the actress apparently wants her Instagram fans to see.
+On Friday, the Vampires Diaries star took to the popular social media platform to share a few photos from the shoot, including a stunning snap of herself lying back inside a vintage car while donning a dreamy yellow dress that flatters her figure.

-In the photo in question, the Fam star leaning back against a turquoise leathered seat in a contrasting mustard dress featuring embroidered white dots.
-The dress is made of a thicker fabric with a sheer tulle over it that creates a gorgeous texture.
+In the photo in question, the Fam star is seen leaning back against a turquoise leathered seat, wearing a contrasting mustard yellow dress featuring embroidered white dots.
+The dress is made of a thicker fabric with a sheer tulle over it, which creates a gorgeous texture.
 In addition, its low-cut neckline enhances and helps draw attention to Dobrev’s cleavage, flattering her overall figure.
-As suggested by the tag she included with her post, her dress is courtesy of Brock Collection.
+As suggested by the tag she included with her post, her dress comes courtesy of Brock Collection.

-Dobrev, 30, teamed her dress with a stylish unbuttoned shirt in light blue with beige vertical stripes and yellow flowers spread across in a palette that matches the tone of the dress.
-The XXX: Return of Xander Cage actress is posing with one leg up the seat and her left arm behind her head, as she shoots a defiant yet sexy look at the camera.
+Dobrev, 30, teamed her dress with a stylish unbuttoned shirt in light blue.
+The shirt boasted beige vertical stripes and yellow flowers spread across it, in a palette that matches the tone of the dress.
+The XXX: Return of Xander Cage actress is posing with one leg up on the seat, her left arm behind her head.
+She shoots a defiant yet sexy look at the camera.

 Dobrev is wearing a touch of eyeliner on her upper and lower lids, as well as some mascara, which makes the deep brown of her eyes stand out.
 To finish it off, she wore a bright red shade on her lips that adds an extra ounce of defiance to the photo.
 Her brunette hair is in a soft middle part and down in large loose waves that cascade freely onto her shoulders.